oglimmer/java-spring-boot-class/chapter-01/README.md

 A running REST API without functionality.

-## Steps 1
+## Step 1 - generate base project

-* all Spring projects starts at https://start.spring.io/
+* all Spring projects starts at https://start.spring.io/ - so you have to go there and create a basic project. the following sections will help you to make the right choices before you click Generate.

 ### how to build a project